How to Get Podcast Sponsors: What Brands Look for Today

 One happy sponsor can unlock five more deals through referrals.

-Let’s clear up the misconceptions that keep good shows from monetizing.
+Several common misconceptions keep good shows from monetizing.
+Here is what to ignore.

 "I Need 10,000 Downloads to Get Any Sponsor"